delta94/brandonskerritt.github.io/_posts/2018-03-01-probability-statistics.md

 In unbiased distributions the expected value is just the total sum of all the random variables divided by the population size:

 $$ \textbf{E}[S] = \frac{\sum_{s \in S} r(s)}{|S|}$$

+This is just your typical mean value, the one you learn in school.
+My teacher taught me a cool song to remember the differences between mean, range, median etc.

+> Hey diddle diddle the median is the middle we add and divide for the mean.
+The mode is the one you see the most, and the range is the difference in between!

 Suppose S